Eigenvalues of Cayley graphs: Cayley graphs on finite rings

-Let $R$ be a finite commutative ring.
+Let $R$ be a finite ring.
 The \emph{unitary Cayley graph} of $R$ is defined as the Cayley graph $G_R=\Cay(R,R^\times)$ of the additive group of $R$ with respect to $R^\times$.
 That is, $G_R$ has vertex set $R$ such that $x, y \in R$ are adjacent if and only if $x-y\in R^\times$.
+(Note that $G_R$ is the edgeless graph on $R$ if $R$ has no units.)
 This notion is a generalization of the unitary Cayley graph of $\mathbb{Z}_n$ because